Loops

 }

-The output is 0
+The output is

-and then 1
+and then

 , as expected.
-In contrast, the example would print 2
+In contrast, the example

-and then 2
+and then

 in JavaScript.

-Sometimes you might not need to know the current iteration counter when iterating over an Iterable
+Sometimes you might not need to know the current iteration counter

-type, like List
+type, like

-or Set
+or

-.
-In that case, use the for-in
+In that case, use the

 loop for cleaner code:

-for (final candidate in candidates) {
+for (var candidate in candidates) {

 candidate.interview();